Geek, gamer, writer, graphic artist. The Geek's favorite shows and adventures are those that allow him to enjoy the world from his bedroom.

 Perhaps the world is now fonder of revisionist vampires the likes of the ones in the Twilight Franchise.
 Or perhaps producers are just convinced that it’s impossible to surpass Schreck and Ganz’s performances.

 Whatever the reason, it’s a great pity that the “Bird of Death” is now largely forgotten.
-I’m keeping fingers crossed that this classic horror movie villain would soon enjoy a spectacular comeback.
+I’m keeping fingers crossed that this classic bloodsucker would soon enjoy a spectacular comeback.
 For audiences who prefer their vampires evil and immoral and twisted, I’m sure sentiments are the same.

 4. Pumpkinhead (The Pumpkinhead Franchise, 1998–2007)

 The grisly Pumpkinhead franchise endured for near ten years, and even today continues to enjoy a cult following.
-(It's a regular entry on many horror movie listicles too).
 Because of that, I’m baffled as to why no sequels or remakes were produced since 2007.

 Doubly baffled, given the 2007 sequel, Blood Feud, was moderately well-received.